Christian Zinsser: Biography

 Zinsser was accredited to the German Reich embassy in Warsaw after Poland was partitioned between Germany and the Soviet Union following the Molotov Ribbentrop Pact.
 His stay would be short since by the beginning of December 1939 he would be transferred to the American continent.
 On December 19, 1939, after the sinking of the Admiral Graf Spee, Zinsser was already in Montevideo when it was reported that the envoy Hans Langsdorff had killed himself using a firearm.
 Zinsser was then appointed envoy extraordinary and minister plenipotentiary of the German Reich in Central America.
 From then on, at the beginning of 1941, he settled in the city of Tegucigalpa as consul of Nazi Germany in Honduras during the regime of General Tiburcio Carias Andino.
 During his stay in the country, another German sent to Central America, Robert Motznach, committed suicide after an argument with Zinsser, which aroused certain intrigues towards his person.
-His charge d'affaires in San Salvador, Richard von Heynitz, had disappeared for two days when the police found him dead after being shot on a lonely road.
+His chargé d'affaires in San Salvador, Richard von Heynitz, had disappeared for two days when the police found him dead after being shot on a lonely road.
 Once this was reported, more mistrust of him was generated by the Honduran government and neighboring countries.
-During his stay in Tegucigalpa, Zinsser protested against an anti-Nazi film shown in one of the capital's cinemas, in addition to showing indignation towards the anti-Nazi articles that were published in the newspaper "La Época".
+During his stay in Tegucigalpa, Zinsser protested against an anti-Nazi film shown in one of the capital's cinemas and expressed indignation towards the anti-Nazi articles that were published in the newspaper "La Época".

 On March 22, 1941, Jorge Ubico Castañeda had already declared Zinsser persona non grata.
-The dictator Carías Andino ended up deciding to expel the diplomat from the country thanks to reports from Great Britain and considering him "fifth column in Central America with ties to the German Gestapo."
+The dictator Carías Andino decided to expel the diplomat from the country thanks to reports from Great Britain and considering him "fifth column in Central America with ties to the German Gestapo."
 The Honduran government had also been informed that the Diplomat was "the most dangerous and intelligent of the Nazi agents in all of Latin America today."
 It had also been reported that he was the one who gave direct instructions to the German ambassador in Guatemala, in addition to having an ominous past in Warsaw, before the fall of Poland, and with some secret moves in Argentina, Chile and Panama.
-Zinsser was expelled from the country, he decides to travel to Tampico, Mexico where he would take a flight to Japan.
+Zinsser was expelled from the country; he travelled to Tampico, Mexico and on to Japan.